2025 Tennessee First-Time Homebuyer Programs and Loans

 Keep these things in mind about DPA programs

 When considering DPAs, make sure that you fully understand the terms.
-While some offer loan forgiveness, that may only apply if you own the home for a certain amount of time.
-As such, if you move, refinance or sell the home before the loan is up, you may have to pay it back.
+While some of these programs offer loan forgiveness, that may only apply if you own the home for a certain amount of time.
+That means if you move, refinance or sell the home before the loan is up, you may have to pay it back.

 How much of a down payment do I need to buy a house in Tennessee?

-The amount you’ll need for a down payment in Tennessee will vary depending on a number of factors, including the type of loan you secure and the purchase price of the home.
-However, a recent LendingTree study found that the average down payment for first-time homebuyers in the state of Tennessee was $28,946.
+The amount you’ll need for a down payment in Tennessee will vary depending on a number of factors, including the type of loan you secure and the size of your mortgage.
+However, a recent LendingTree study found that the average down payment for first-time homebuyers in the state of Tennessee was $32,530.

 Can I qualify for down payment assistance in Tennessee?